 About Rep. Kelly Chambers

-Rep. Kelly Chambers is serving her second term representing the 25th Legislative District.
+Rep. Kelly Chambers is serving her third term representing the 25th Legislative District.
 She is a lifelong resident of Pierce County and a graduate of Pacific Lutheran University, where she received a B.A. in Political Science and a B.A.E. in Secondary Education.

 She also serves as the assistant ranking member of the House Appropriations Committee, which considers the operating budget and fiscal issues such as pension policy and compensation.

-One of Kelly's top priorities is strengthening Washington state's education system so every child has the opportunity to receive a quality education.
-A former schoolteacher herself, Kelly credits the teachers she had growing up for encouraging her to pursue her dreams and says they are a big reason why she was able to become the first member of her family to go to college, start a business, and run for elected office.
+One of Kelly’s top priorities is strengthening Washington state’s education system so every child has the opportunity to receive a quality education.
+A former school teacher herself, Kelly credits the teachers she had growing up for encouraging her to pursue her dreams and says they are a big reason why she was able to become the first member of her family to go to college, start a business, and run for elected office.

 Another of Kelly’s priorities is crafting and supporting policies that create jobs and ease burdens on small business owners in the 25th District and around the state.
 She and her husband, Jeff, operate a business that employs hundreds and provides vital in-home support for seniors and members of the disabled community.